raunavm/Hybrid-Calo-UDE/README.md

 ├── README.md           # This file
 │
 ├── data/
-│   └── (Add your dataset.hdf5 file here)
+│   └── (Your dataset file goes here)
 │
 ├── results/
 │   └── .gitignore      # Keeps this folder but ignores models/plots